Skip to main content

 Asset managers must take these requirements and their evolution into consideration when developing or marketing new products and be ready to deliver a comprehensive set of data in country-specific reporting templates.

-Leveraging an expertise built since 2007, Deloitte Luxembourg is the Deloitte center of excellence for IIR services and can assist you in meeting your look-through requirements.
+Leveraging an expertise built since 2007, Deloitte Luxembourg is the Deloitte centre of excellence through the Fund Transparency Services team for IIR and can assist you in meeting your look-through requirements.
 We offer to outsource the production of IIR, whatever the reporting format requested.
 We cover the end-to-end reporting process:

 • One single entry data point for data collection, either from your fund administrators or your external asset managers, for an additional look-through level (e.g., FoF structures).